Is email marketing dead?

 On the contrary, evolving algorithms and technological advancements have made this marketing method even more potent.
 Its low-cost and highly productive characteristics play crucial roles in both retaining current customers and reaching new market segments.

 How can a simple email accomplish all this?
 One approach is to automate messaging with email sequences.
-It might surprise you, but automated emails generate than non-automated emails.
+It might surprise you, but automated emails generate 3.2 times more revenue than non-automated emails.
 So, let's talk more about email sequences after learning some fundamentals.

 An Introduction to Email Sequences

 To better understand how email sequences can generate record-high profits, it’s crucial to know the essentials.